 We made it!
 Big Bend National Park was the itinerary-shaping destination for this Airstream journey, and it was absolutely the highlight of our trip.
 We were incredibly excited to return to Big Bend after spending only several hours there two years ago and not getting to do a single hike, other than walking Bugsy along a jeep road (still totally worth the visit–you can see lots of incredible vistas driving around and stopping at overlooks).
 As you may have seen me complain here, dogs are not welcome on trails in National Parks, except for our dear and near Shenandoah National Park.

-[We did a bunch more hiking on our third visit to Big Bend; until I combine everything into a single post, go read that one too!]
+[We did a bunch more hiking on our third and fourth visits to Big Bend; until I combine everything into a single post, go read those too!]

 We made reservations in advance for the full-hookups RV campground at Rio Grande Village, which we discovered upon arriving is basically a parking lot crammed full of huge trailers.
 Our neighbor’s TV blared loudly for hours and motorcycles roared in and out and it wasn’t the scenic National Park camping experience we had dreamed of.